 It's a Maumee tradition!
 Each Troop will receive one large, one-topping pizza for every 4 camp participants (youth & adults).
-Additionally, your Troop may order additional pizzas at a minimal cost.
-In addition to pizza, the camp will provide chips and beverages.
+If desired, your Troop may order additional pizzas at a minimal cost.
 Visitors are also invited to bring additional items for a "pitch-in" meal in the campsite.
-Pizza and other food items will be distributed from the Dining Hall beginning at 5:00 p.m.
-Bagged garbage will be picked up during the Order of the Arrow ceremony.
+Pizza and other food items will be distributed campsites, beginning around 5:00 p.m.
+Bagged garbage should be placed on the edge of the campsite for pick-up during the Order of the Arrow ceremony.